All Saints' Church, Cambridge: 2021 and beyond

+Today the church is available to hire for a wide range of events.

 Architecture

 The church's spire is a prominent Cambridge landmark.
 At around 175 ft in height it was, at its construction, the tallest building in the city; it remains the city's third tallest building, after the chimney of Addenbrooke's Hospital and Our Lady and the English Martyrs Church.
 It is constructed from brick as well as Ancaster and Casterton stone.
 The church was built from a second series of designs and in an early 14th-century style.
 It consists of a nave, large south aisle which extends almost to the easternmost wall, a chancel and vestry.
 The exterior is decorated with gargoyles and the spire has decorative lucarne openings.